renovatebot/renovate/website/docs/_posts/2017-10-05-configuration-options.md

 If left default (empty) then the default branch of the repository is used.

 For most projects, this should be left as default.
 An example use case for using this setting is a project who uses the default `master` branch for releases and a separate branch `next` for preparing for the next release.
-In that case the project may prefer Pull Requests from Renovate are targetted to the `next` branch instead of `master`.
+In that case, the project may prefer for Pull Requests from Renovate to be opened against the `next` branch instead of `master`.

 You also may add this setting into the `renovate.json` file as part of the "Configure Renovate" onboarding PR.
 If so then Renovate will reflect this setting in its description and use package file contents from the custom base branch instead of default.